GregorR/ggt/API.md

 # API

-Include `"ggt/green.h"` to use green threads (but see the “teal threads” section below).
+Include `"ggt/green.h"` and link against libggt.a to use green threads (but see the “teal threads” section below).
 Green threads are implemented as coroutines using Duff's Device.

-GGT is a header-only library, and requires no compilation.
-It is released under the Unlicense and requires no attribution.
+GGT is released under the Unlicense and requires no attribution.

 Green threads can only use functions designed to be green threads.
 This has a few restrictions: